 Lack of Diversity

-Diversity is a hot area of recruitment more companies are beginning to appreciate.
+Diversity is a hot area of recruitment that more companies are beginning to appreciate.
 Employee referrals, however, often get in the way of hiring diversity.
 If your existing employees are made up primarily of a certain demographic, there’s a good chance most of their professional network is made up of the same demographic.
 There’s nothing wrong with this, but you’re not exactly meeting your goal of having a diverse talent pool.

 Likewise, if your existing employees specialize in one specific skillset, like graphic design, they will likely have a network of graphic designers as well.
 But what if you want to hire Java developers?
 This limits your ability to hire the best talent through referrals.